Career : 2010 - 2015

 From then on, and throughout the latter part of 2011, ‘Hendo’ looked very comfortable in the key defensive role.
 Although Jamison returned on the eve of the finals, Henderson was still assigned to the opposition’s most dangerous forward and stood up in both of the Blues’ memorable finals matches – a big Elimination Final win over Essendon, followed by a harrowing 3-point Semi Final defeat by the Eagles.

-In hindsight, that was a masterstroke by the Blues, because Henderson began 2013 in excellent shape, and went on to have a stellar individual year.
-Under a new senior coach - former West Coast and Collingwood Premiership mentor Mick Malthouse, Lachie and Carlton endured a rollercoaster season, before being catapulted into the finals in sensational circumstances and eventually losing to Sydney in a dour Semi Final.
+That proved to be the right move by the Blues, because Henderson began 2013 in excellent shape, and went on to have a stellar individual year.
+Under a new senior coach - former West Coast and Collingwood Premiership mentor Mick Malthouse, Lachie and Carlton endured a rollercoaster season, eventually losing to Sydney in a dour Semi Final.
 In the process, Lachie emerged as one of the Blues real weapons – a genuine big match performer who was equally effective in attack and defence.